Odyseus/CustomButtons/src/README.md

 - The *_navbar_for_standalone_doc.pug* file has absolute links.
 - The *_olddatabase.html* file is used instead of a pure PUG file because, due to its large size, the PUG file takes an eternity to build.

 #### Highlight.js notes

 - Download [highlight.js](https://highlightjs.org/download/) with support for these languages only (CSS, HTML, XML, JSON and JavaScript).
-- The xcode.css file is the theme used for syntax highlighting.
+- The xcode.css file is the theme used for syntax highlighting. edit this css file to change the background color of the .hljs class to #f8f8f8.

 #### Bootstrap notes